k-brew/personal-site/index.md

 Welcome to the website of Kyle Brewster.

-This site is currently a work-in-progress, so please check these links for some more information/content in the meantime until I have this page properly developed:
+This site is currently a work-in-progress, pardon any broken functionality.
+Please check these links for some more information/content in the meantime until I have this page properly developed:

 - [Old Personal Site](https://kyle-brewster.blogspot.com/)
 - [Github](https://github.com/k-brew)
 - [Linkedin](https://www.linkedin.com/in/kyle-brewster)

-In the future, this page will be the "landing page" for a collection of my websites (or maybe branches within the same site).
-In the near future, there will be the following topics:

-1. **Professional/portfolio** - a collection of work samples and experience that potential employers would find relevent
-2. **Personal** - a platform for voicing my ideas, sharing things that I find interesting, and other things
-3. **Learning** - a collection of my notes and resources I find helpful/informative
-4. *to be announced soon*

 Best wishes in the meantime,
 Kyle